OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part1.md

 Follow these steps to turn your Omega into a web-based printer!

-// TODO: fix the step numbering

 #### 1. Prepare

 You'll have to have an Omega2 ready to go, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.

-#### 1. Wire Up the Thermal Printer
+#### 2. Wire Up the Thermal Printer

-// TODO: not really a circuit diagram, lets not call it as such This is the circuit diagram for our printer:
+We'll be doing the following to connect the Omega to the printer:

 <!-- TODO: new circuit diagram -->
 ![Circuit Diagram](./img/thermal-printer-1-circuit-diagram.png)